When is a check required?

 - are subject to an emergency detention order under the Serious Offenders Act 2018 (Vic); or

-- have been charged with or at any time been found guilty of serious violent, drug or sexual offences against a child, including child pornography offences, if the conduct occurred when the person was an adult.
+- have been charged with, or at any time been found guilty of, sexual offences against a child, including child abuse material offences, or the offences of murder or rape if the conduct occurred when the person was an adult.

-* Note that despite the To cancel the whole or part of an Act of parliament or a regulation. of the Serious Sex Offenders Monitoring Act 2005 (Vic), any regulations under the old Act continue to apply in relation to an extended supervision order (including a suspended order) or interim extended supervision order until:
+* Note that despite the repeal of the Serious Sex Offenders Monitoring Act 2005 (Vic), any regulations under the old Act continue to apply in relation to an extended supervision order (including a suspended order) or interim extended supervision order until: